gsbdarc/rcpedia/docs/_user_guide/best_practices_optimization.md

 #### Running Gurobi in R

+!!!
+Warning
+    The default Gurobi 10 version is not compatible with the default R 4.3 version.
+To ensure proper functionality, you need to use R 4.2 instead.
+Running `ml gurobi R` with an incompatible version will result in an error.
+For more details on which Gurobi versions work with specific R versions, please refer to the information provided [here](https://support.gurobi.com/hc/en-us/articles/360025593712-Which-R-versions-are-supported-by-Gurobi).

 Similar to running Gurobi in Python, Gurobi R package is also installed and available system-wide to use on the Yens.
 You do not need to install anything into your user R library.

 **Environment Setup**